flightctl/flightctl-ui/README.md

 - Go to the flightctl Realm clients view like: http://localhost:9080/admin/master/console/#/flightctl/clients
 - select the ClientID "flightctl-ui"
 - Set the Access settings URLs and redirect URIs for your UI instance
-- Go to Credentials
-- Set Client Authenticator: "Client Id and Secret"
-- Copy the Client Secret
 - In the left Menu, go to Users and Create the first one
 - Once the user is created, go to its Credentials tab
 - Set the user password